bsthen/bakong-khqr/README.md

 # bakong-khqr

-Unofficial Bakong KHQR module for creating QR codes transactions supported by the Bakong KHQR (NBC).
+A Python library for generating QR codes for transactions compliant with the Bakong KHQR standard.

 ## Installation